-The five-kilometer Senda Hito IV follows Lago Roca’s northeastern shore to a small obelisk that marks the Chilean border.
-If Argentine and Chilean authorities can someday get it together, this would be an ideal entry point to Estancia Yendegaia’s wild backcountry, but at present it’s illegal to continue beyond the marker.
-From a junction about one kilometer up the Hito IV trail, Senda Cerro Guanaco climbs four kilometers northeast up the Arroyo Guanaco to its namesake peak’s 970-meter summit.
+The five-kilometer Senda Hito XXIV follows Lago Roca’s northeastern shore to a small obelisk that marks the Chilean border.
+If authorities can someday get it together, this would make an ideal entry point to Chile’s new Parque Nacional Yendegaia, but at present it’s illegal to continue beyond the marker.
+From a junction about one kilometer up the Hito XXIV trail, Senda Cerro Guanaco climbs four kilometers northeast up the Arroyo Guanaco to its namesake peak’s 970-meter summit.

-Camping is the only option in the park itself, where there are free sites with little or no infrastructure at Camping Ensenada, Camping Río Pipo, Camping Las Bandurrias, Camping Laguna Verde, and Camping Los Cauquenes.
-While these are improving, they’re less tidy than the commercial Camping Lago Roca (tel.
-02901/43-3313, firstname.lastname@example.org, US$4 pp), which has hot showers, a grocery, and the restaurant confitería La Cabaña del Bosque.
+The majority of camping is rustic in the park, where there are free sites with little or no infrastructure at Camping Bahía Ensenada, Camping Río Pipo, Camping Las Bandurrias, and Camping Laguna Verde.
+While these are improving, they’re less tidy than the commercial Campamento Organizado Lago Roca (tel.
+02901/15-412649, US$10 pp for foreigners plus US$5 per tent), which has hot showers, a grocery, a refugio (shelter) accommodating up to 20 people (US$13 pp), and the restaurant La Cabaña del Bosque.

 In summer, from their Ushuaia staging point at Avenida Maipú and Juana Fadul, Transporte Lautaro (tel.
 02901/444393) and Transporte Ushuaia (tel.
 02901/15-608600) alternate hourly buses between 9am and 4pm to Parque Nacional Tierra del Fuego (US$18 pp round-trip).
 It’s normally possible to camp in the park and return on another day.
 Transporte Lautaro also runs one summer service at 10am to the chairlift at the Glaciar Martial (US$7 pp), returning at 4pm.
 It may add services in ski season.